Starting Your Private Pilot Training

 What Aeronautical Experience is Required?

-At least forty (40) hours of flight time, including:
+At least 40 hours of flight time, including:

-- at least twenty (20) hours of flight training from an authorized instructor, including:
+• at least 20 hours of flight training from an authorized instructor, including:

-- at least three (3) hours of cross-country1 training
+• at least 3 hours of cross-country1 training

-- at least three (3) hours of night flight training, including:
+• at least 3 hours of night flight training, including:

-- at least three (3) hours of flight training by reference to instruments
+• at least 3 hours of flight training by reference to instruments

-- at least three (3) hours of flight training with an authorized instructor within two (2) calendar months prior to the date of the checkride
+• at least 3 hours of flight training with an authorized instructor within 2 calendar months prior to the date of the checkride

-- at least ten (10) hours of solo flight time, including:
+• at least 10 hours of solo flight time, including:

-- at least five (5) hours of solo cross-country1 time, including:
+• at least 5 hours of solo cross-country1 time, including:

-- one solo cross-country1 flight of 150 nautical miles total distance with full-stop landings at three (3) airports
+• one solo cross-country1 flight of 150 nautical miles total distance with full-stop landings at 3 airports

-1 For the Private Pilot Certificate, the FAA defines cross-country flying as any flight that includes a landing at an airport more than fifty (50) nautical miles straight-line distance from the original point of departure.
+1 For the Private Pilot Certificate, the FAA defines cross-country flying as any flight that includes a landing at an airport more than 50 nautical miles straight-line distance from the original point of departure.

 2 Examiner's fees are paid directly to the examiner, written test fees are paid directly to the testing center, medical exams are paid directly to the doctor, books and study materials are purchased separately and have nothing to do with Cape Fear Aviation Flight Training.

-3 Costs are based on forty (40) hours of flight training.
+3 Costs are based on 40 hours of flight training.
 The national average to obtain a Private Pilot Certificate is 50-70 hours of flight training.
 Source: Aircraft Owners and Pilot's Association.

 Interested in flying with us?